Search Engine Optimization

 Google ask a series of ‘questions’ to every website and page of content that they index.
 The ‘answers’ your content provides will ultimately determine where you rank.

-Google has moved the goal posts during 2013/2014 causing many previously high ranking sites to drop in the rankings while promoting many other sites.
+Google made some significant changes, moving the SEO goal posts during 2013/2014 causing many previously high ranking sites to drop in the rankings while promoting many other sites.
+Since then they have continued to proactively address weaknesses and shortcomings in the algorithm processes to refine the search results that they deliver.

 While they do have a manual web spam team who work constantly to remove link networks who attempt to manipulate their rankings, the fact that they have to do this manually, highlights the truth that they struggle to filter networks through an algorithm.

-2015 is all about quality, quality content, quality linking, quality associations, quality social interaction and so on.
+2017 and beyond is all about quality; quality content, quality linking, quality associations, quality social interaction and so on.
 If you have high quality, unique, valuable content that your visitors interact with then you have the basis for top Google rankings.

 Once you have the quality content that Google wants to give their searchers, Google next look to see how ‘popular’ your content is.